argonavis-labs/candidate-screener/evaluation-app/README.md

 3. **Submit Human Evaluation** (bottom right panel):
    - Select portfolio category
-   - Rate each criterion (typography, layout, color) from 1-4
+   - Rate each criterion (typography, layout, color) from 1-5
-   - Set confidence level for each criterion
    - Add explanations for your ratings
    - Check any applicable red flags
-   - Click "Save" to persist your evaluation
+   - Click "Save" to persist your evaluation (confidence auto-set to 5)

 ### Progress Indicators